Kristina01111000/Drws_site/README.md

 - send invoice on monday morning

 - Get book for the page, which one should i put on the page for them to download?
-- Look at the page in the email
 - What should be in the email?
 Look at sample